Top real estate automation tactics and strategies in 2026

 - Broken automations that no one notices until the pipeline goes quiet

-If you take one lesson from customer service automation: tooling doesn’t create outcomes by itself – an operating model does.
-That means owners, QA, iteration, and clear performance targets.
+If you take one lesson from customer service automation, it’s this: tooling doesn’t create outcomes by itself – an operating model does.

 Compliance and risk controls